lukagajic1/1800_202610_DTC06/README.md

 ## Features

-- Browse a list of curated hiking trails with images and details
+- Browse a list of events with images and details
-- Mark and unmark trails as favorites
+- Add and remove events to and from itinierary
+- Create events and add them to the database
-- View a personalized list of favorite hikes
+- View events on a dynamically loaded map
 - Responsive design for desktop and mobile

 ---